This program is postponed until 2022. Please call Recreation & Culture at 905-356-7521 ext. 3341 for updates.

 Ultimately, the purpose of the Niagara Falls Schools In Bloom program is to educate, cultivate and participate: Educating students about the exciting world of horticulture, cultivating not only gardens but friendships as well and participating in the improvement of our school environments and our community as a whole.
 For the most part, projects are student driven.
 As a result, students develop a sense of pride and ownership for their school and work.
 At the same time, they are taught responsibility, perseverance, teamwork and respect for the environment; skills which are truly essential to their personal and professional development.
 Presently, the Niagara Falls Schools In Bloom program involves Niagara Falls high schools and elementary schools who have committed to the project.

 How does it work?

-Next steps is to establish a team made up of students and volunteers to help design your project, coordinate donation pick-ups and establish planting days.
-Your assigned Schools-In-Bloom Committee Volunteer will be available for you to ask questions along the way.
+The next step is to establish a team made up of students and volunteers to help design your project, coordinate donation pick-ups and establish planting days.
+Your assigned Schools-In-Bloom Committee Volunteer Liaison will be available for you to ask questions along the way.
 The idea is to have your project (or phase) completed by early June.
-This is when the Committee will come to your school for a few minutes to see what you have accomplished.
+This is when the Committee will come to your school for a short visit to see what you have accomplished.
 All participating schools will be recognized at a special Schools In Bloom Ceremony at the Niagara Parks Commission School of Horticulture the week after the school visits.